Tommy Lee: Solo career

 In November 2007, it was announced by Nikki Sixx that Lee was no longer a member of Mötley Crüe.
 The drummer reportedly quit after the rest of the band sued his manager, Carl Stubner, for forcing Tommy to take part in reality TV shows, thus forcing the cancellation of a lengthy leg of Crüe tour dates in 2006.
 Lee had already quit once in September 2007 before returning to the band.
 Vince Neil denied the claims that Tommy Lee resigned from the band, and said that Mötley Crüe would be going into the studio in January to start recording its new album.
 In the end, Lee did end up recording the new album, Saints of Los Angeles, and toured with the band in 2008 on its Crüe Fest tour.

 Tommy Lee's more recent artistic endeavors include touring as an electronic dance music DJ with his Methods of Mayhem DJ/production partner, DJ Aero (birth name: Chester Deitz).
 As DJs, they are also known as Electro Mayhem, and clocked over 60 club dates as DJs throughout North America in 2007 alone, with stops in the Bahamas and Central America.
 Lee and Aero debuted as DJs on the mainstage at Ultra Music Festival during Winter Music Conference (WMC) in 2004.
 Lee and Aero began DJing together in 2000.
 In 2009, Lee appeared in select cities with Sharam, one half of Grammy-winning Deep Dish, accompanying Sharam live on the piano during his house DJ sets.
-Lee and DJ Aero also accompanied deadmau5 in his 2011 Meowington Hax tour.
+Lee and DJ Aero also accompanied Deadmau5 in his 2011 Meowington Hax tour.
 He played keyboards with Deftones at a benefit show for now deceased bassist Chi Cheng in 2009.

 In 2014, Lee performed on the Smashing Pumpkins' Monuments to an Elegy album.
 That same year, he rejoined his Mötley Crüe bandmates for the group's farewell tour.
 As part of a legal agreement between the four band members, each signed a contract which would prevent any of them from ever touring under the Mötley Crüe moniker again unless all members were involved.

+In 2022, Lee had a phone conversation with Foo Fighters drummer Taylor Hawkins just hours before the latter's death.
+It was reported that Lee was one of the last people to speak to Hawkins while he was still alive.
+Lee later appeared with Nikki Sixx in a tribute concert for Hawkins at Kia Forum in Inglewood, California on September 27, 2022.